 - Paying for Graduate School

 - RN to BSN Programs

 - The Grad Prep Quiz (pdf)

-- When requesting a transcript, ask when the transcript will be sent and then follow up to verify in was sent when promised.
+- When requesting a transcript, ask when the transcript will be sent and then follow up to verify it was sent when promised.

 - If you haven’t heard back from the school in a timely manner, follow up!
 This should be done at least three weeks before the school’s deadline for applications to be completed.

-St. Mary’s offers a Master of Arts Degree in Teaching.
-Many psychology majors take advantage of earning a BS and and MAT in 5 years at St. Mary’s.
+St. Mary’s College of Maryland offers a Master of Arts Degree in Teaching.
+Many psychology majors take advantage of earning a BS and a MAT in 5 years at SMCM.